mbround18/valheim-docker/README.md

 > Odin relies on Rust.
 [Please install Rust](https://www.rust-lang.org/tools/install)
 >
 > Odin also assumes that you have SteamCMD already installed.
 [Install instructions for SteamCMD.](https://developer.valvesoftware.com/wiki/SteamCMD)
+>
+> Odin is designed to be cross-platform using Rust as its builder.
+> If you have the proper build tools installed you should be able to run Odin on any system.

 Odin is a CLI tool utilized for installing, starting, and stopping [Valheim] servers